Penalty-regulated dynamics and robust learning procedures in games: Reinforcement learning and penalty-regulated dynamics

-In this section, our aim will be to derive a class of continuous-time learning dynamics based on the following cumulative reinforcement premise: agents accumulate a long-term ``performance score'' for each of their actions and they then use a (smooth) choice function to map these scores to strategies and continue playing.
-More precisely:
+Our goal in this section will be to derive a class of learning dynamics based on the following reinforcement premise: agents keep a long-term ``performance score'' for each of their actions and they then use a smooth best response to map these scores to strategies and continue playing.
+Accordingly, our analysis will comprise two components: \begin{enumerate} \item The \emph{assessment stage} (Section \ref{sec.assessment}) describes the precise way with which players aggregate past payoff information in order to update their actions' performance scores.